-In the practical part, we will learn how to perform the model setup, parameterization, and calibration for a case study watershed.
-We will develop potential climate and land use change scenarios and evaluate their impacts with respect to ecosystem services.
+In the practical part, students will learn how to perform the model setup, parameterization, and calibration for a case study watershed.
+We will develop potential climate, land use change and management changes scenarios and evaluate their impacts

+with respect to ecosystem functions and services.

 Teaching Style V/Ü Modeling Ecosystem Functions with the Soil and Water

-Assessment Tool (SWAT) (4 SWS; 5 CP)
+Assessment Tool (SWAT) (2 SWS; 3 CP)

 Prerequisites None

 Performance Assessment Seminar presentation (ungraded) or written report (ungraded)

-Workload Active participation in 1 course: 60 hours
+Workload Active participation in 1 course: 30 hours

-Preparation and follow-up: 60 hours
+Preparation and follow-up: 30 hours

 Assessment component determined by instructor: 30 hours

+Total: 90

-Total: 150 hours
+hours

-Credit Points 5 CP
+Credit Points 3 CP

 Scope of Time One semester

 Semester Offered Summer Semester

 Target Group Ecology and geography-oriented master's programmes

 Reference to Other Modules A4 Changes in Aquatic Ecosystems

 A5 Changes in Terrestrial Ecosystems

 A6 Biogeochemical Fluxes

 C7 Patterns of Land Use and Ecosystem Dynamics

 M17 Academic Working Methods and Skills

 Responsible for the Module Biogeography, UBT

 Structural Content Biogeography, UBT

 Learning Objectives The aim of this module is to train students with hands-on

 experiences in scientific working methods and skills.
 The students gain an overview and apply central elements: beginning with the selection of suitable sources of information and organizational skills up to written reports and oral presentations.

 Course Content Literature data bases, structuring, visualization, written and oral

 presentations, poster design, body language, feeback, video

 analysis of presentations

 Teaching Style V/Ü Academic Working Methods and Skills (2 SWS; 2 CP)

 Prerequisites None

-Performance Assessment Seminar presentation (ungraded) or written report (ungraded)
+Performance Assessment Seminar contribution (ungraded)

 Workload Active participation in 1 course: 30 hours

 Preparation and follow-up: 30 hours

 Total: 60 hours

 Credit Points 2 CP

 Scope of Time One semester (Recommended: 1st Global Change Ecology

 semester)

 Semester Offered Winter Semester

 Target Group Global Change Ecology

 Reference to Other Modules

 M18 Impact Assessment of Markets and Policies on Land Use and Ecosystem Services

 Responsible for the Module Ecological Services, UBT

 Structural Content Ecological Services, UBT

-Learning Objectives National and international markets and policies can have
+Learning Objectives Politics as well as national and international markets generally

-significant impacts on regional land use and management decisions with substantial consequences for the provision of
+have a major impact on regional land use decisions and thus on the provision of important ecosystem services.
+Important are the decisions of individual land users, since they are the ones who

-ecosystem services.
+react to policies and markets.